thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 ## Prerequisites

 - Linux machine with ROS, Moveit, Rviz and Universal Robot driver (https://github.com/UniversalRobots/Universal_Robots_ROS_Driver).
-Moveit uses python interface to build simulation environment, get end effector poses and plan/execute trajectory while Rviz allows the user to view the planned path via simulation.
+Moveit uses the python interface to build simulation environment, get end effector poses and plan/execute trajectory while Rviz allows the user to view the planned path via simulation.
-- For usage that requires remote control for the UR5E: MATLAB with ROS Toolbox
+- For usage that requires remote control of the UR5E: MATLAB with ROS Toolbox
 - Realsense driver... opencv_contrib version??

 ## How to use

 ### UR5e
--  Start the UR5e and open External control program
+-  Start the UR5e and open the External control program.

 ### ROS in linux machine
-- Enter the ROS workspace where you installed the driver in
+- Enter the ROS workspace where you installed the driver.
 ```
     source /opt/ros/noetic(your version)/setup.bash
     cd ~/catkin_wd（your workspace folder)